trentmwillis/sudoku/README.md

 A simple sudoku web-app made to be awesome.
 This application is based on Mustache for templating, Zepto for JavaScript utilities/DOM manipulation, and Sass for CSS preprocessing.
 Checkout http://www.trentwillis.net/sudoku to see it in action.

+## Building Yourself

+To get this thing up and running on your own, there are only a few steps:

+1. Clone the repo
+2. Run `npm install`
+3. Start a server (I like to use `php -S localhost:3000`)
+4. Open the server in your browser
+5. Finished!

 ## Application Design
 In my mind, the simplest way to break down the design of this application is into the large "language" components.